jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 With all that out of the way, let's start moving through various patterns from least to most complex!

 # Singleton Game Manager
 A Game Manager is simply a top-level object that controls the overall flow of your game.
-This Game Manager will almost always be a [Singleton](https://en.wikipedia.org/wiki/Singleton_pattern) meaning that it will have one instance that is globally accessible.
+They will almost always be a [Singleton](https://en.wikipedia.org/wiki/Singleton_pattern) meaning that they will have one instance that is globally accessible.

-It may spawn initial actors for a level, emit events for other actors, or manage a global state machine if your gameplay is structured into distinct phases.
+They may spawn initial actors for a level, emit events for other actors, or manage a global state machine if your gameplay is structured into distinct phases.

 Game Managers can go by many names like Game Controller, Root State, or even just Game (As is the case in [this famously silly example from the source code for VVVVVV](https://github.com/TerryCavanagh/VVVVVV/blob/f7c0321b715ceed8e87eba2ca507ad2dc28a428d/desktop_version/src/Game.h#L17)).
-Oftentimes programmers stumble onto this pattern making their first game, something needs to be in charge of how the game works after all.
+Oftentimes programmers will naturally stumble onto this pattern making their first game, something needs to be in charge of how the game works after all.

 Here's an example of how my Game Manager for [Rogue Hike](/games/RogueHike/) looked: